iguessthislldo/opendds-devguide-converter/devguide/alternate_interfaces_to_data.rst

   * These interfaces allow the application to create untyped stand-ins for DataReaders and/or DataWriters

-  * Recorder can be used with the Dynamic Language Binding XTypes features (see section :ref:`Dynamic Language Binding` and below) to access typed data samples through a reflection-based API
+  * Recorder can be used with the Dynamic Language Binding XTypes features (see section :ref:`xtypes--dynamic-language-binding-1` and below) to access typed data samples through a reflection-based API

 * Observer

   * Observers play a role similar to the spec-defined Listeners (attached to DataReaders and/or DataWriters).
     Unlike the Listeners, Observers don’t need to interact with the DataReader/Writer caches to access the data samples.

-The XTypes Dynamic Language Binding (see section  16.2.4 ) provides a set of related features that can be used to create DataWriters and DataReaders that work with a generic data container (DynamicData) instead of a specific IDL-generated data type.
+The XTypes Dynamic Language Binding (see section :ref:`xtypes--dynamic-language-binding`) provides a set of related features that can be used to create DataWriters and DataReaders that work with a generic data container (DynamicData) instead of a specific IDL-generated data type.

+.. _alternate_interfaces_to_data--recorder-and-replayer:

 *********************
 Recorder and Replayer
 *********************

+..
+    Sect<12.1>

 The Recorder feature of OpenDDS allows applications to record samples published on arbitrary topics without any prior knowledge of the data type used by that topic.
 Analogously, the Replayer feature allows these recorded samples to by re-published back into the same or other topics.